phischdev/ClipTex/README.md

 # Get it to work:
-A previously installed latex environment is needed. latex.exe is needed in PATH dvips.exe is needed in PATH
+A previously installed latex environment is needed.<p>
+latex.exe is needed in PATH<p>
+dvips.exe is needed in PATH

 You may have an installed convert.exe.
 And it may be the wrong one.
 If ClipTex returns an error regarding convert.exe